Explore this course:

 Course description

-We invest heavily in audio and video facilities, so you'll be immersed in TV, radio and online techniques from day one.
-Nurture your skills, using our TV news studio and gallery, radio studios and production booths, all laden with the same industry-standard equipment and software used by the professionals.
+We invest heavily in audio and video facilities, so you'll be immersed in TV, radio, podcasts and online techniques from day one.
+Nurture your skills using our TV news studio and gallery, radio studios and production booths, all laden with the same industry-standard equipment and software used by the professionals.

-You’ll learn how to hunt down stories and develop your interview technique so you can ask the high-impact questions that matter.
-Our experts in media law, regulation and public administration will make sure your journalism is responsible and ethical as well as hard-hitting.
+Our experts in media law, regulation and public affairs will make sure your journalism is responsible and ethical as well as hard-hitting.

 Accreditation